qwertie/learn-react/docs/tutorial-5.md

 When you have an error like this that refers to an external symbol, you can use the "Go to Symbol in Workspace" (Ctrl+T) command in VS Code to find the symbol.
 It turns out that `TextAlignProperty` is defined as `Globals | "center" | "end" | "justify" | "left" | "match-parent" | "right" | "start"` - essentially a list of possible strings.
 TypeScript only knows that `right` is a string, it doesn't keep track of _which_ string it is, hence the error.

 There are two workarounds.
-The easy one is "as any":
+The easy one is to say "as any":

 ~~~ts
 let right = 'right';